 Cenospheres vs. Lightweight Expanded Aggregates

 My last post discussed using lightweight aggregates like expanded clay, shale or slate to reduce overall concrete weight.
-While it is possible to create lighter weight concrete with cenospheres instead of lightweight aggregates, doing so presents such mix design challenges that I do not recommend it as a weight-reducing strategy.
+Recall from that article that there are many ways to greatly reduce concrete countertop weight without complicating your mix design.
+Furthermore, while it is possible to create lighter weight concrete with cenospheres instead of lightweight aggregates, doing so presents such major mix design challenges that I do not recommend it as a weight-reducing strategy.

 In theory, cenospheres can replace some of the normal-weight sand used in concrete.
 Cenospheres have a density that is less than water (averaging 0.7 vs. water’s 1.0); quartz sand particles typically have a density of about 2.65.
 This means that 1 pound of cenospheres takes up the same absolute volume as about 3.8 lbs. of sand.